Travel Passes

 More than 3 miles away

-Students aged 16-18 who live more than 3 miles^ away from KGV Sixth Form College are eligible for a travel pass for bus or train (or travel funds where necessary).
+Students aged 16-18 who live more than 3 miles^ away from KGV Sixth Form College may be eligible for a travel pass for bus or train (or travel funds where necessary).

-You will still need to apply for this using the Pay My Student Portal, and although the pass is guaranteed if you live more than 3 miles^ away from the college, we do need formal confirmation of parental income.
+You will still need to apply for this using the Pay My Student Portal, and if you live more than 3 miles^ away from the college, we will need formal confirmation of parental income.
 This is so that we can allocate the pass from the correct funding stream.

 Between 1 and 2.9 miles away